NavyaG-lab/Tech-writer/itaipu/contracts.md

 ## Entity history datasets

 Entity history datasets represent the evolution of a given entity from an entity from a Datomic database.
-The grain of the dataset is one row per versionf of the entity across time per prototype.
+The grain of the dataset is one row per version of the entity across time per prototype.
 This means it includes information from all prototypes.
 Each row represent a point-in-time snapshot of an entity: this means this is a superset of the entity dataset, i.e. all rows from the entity dataset are included in the snapshot dataset.